Sanket-Mathur/Sanket-Mathur/README.md

 ## Welcome to my GitHub profile

 I'm currently learning new skills in Python and C++, and getting started with Data Science
-I upload regular blogs on my wensite [learningprogrammer.tech](https://learningprogrammer.tech/)
+I upload regular blogs on my website [learningprogrammer.tech](https://learningprogrammer.tech/)
 Do follow my profile if you like my projects, want to give some advice as a senior or willing to make projects together.
 You can reach me via my email rajeev.sanket@gmail.com
 Keep learning and have fun coding.